Jogi04/beer_detector/README.md

 The command to do classification only is:
 ´´´
+.
 python classify.py --input <path_to_image>
 ´´´
+This prints the percentages to the console.
 Make sure to only used this on cropped images (so you have to run detection beforehand).

-The recommended way is to run (which does detection and classification in one step):
+The recommended way is to run (which does detection and classification in one step, take a look at the detection section):
 ´´´
+.
 python detect.py --input <path_to_image>
 ´´´